Copy Trading: What Is Copy Trading?

 Generally speaking, various copy traders have a speciality they choose, known as their market strategy.
 Depending on what you as a trader and investor are looking for in terms of exposure is how you should determine which copy trader is right for you.
 Important factors to consider are:

 - Your risk exposure: How much risk are you willing to take?

 - Your investment goals: Are you looking for passive income as a result of copy trading, or are you seeking long-term growth?

 - Short-term or Long-term: Similar to the above but a question on its own, are you looking to trade positions that take place over days and weeks, or are you looking to expand monthly, quarterly or yearly?
 Or longer?

-- Dividends: When company profit of your shares are in surplus, are you looking to receive extra income from dividends?
+- Dividends: When the company profits of your shares are in surplus, are you looking to receive extra income from dividends?
 This is generally best suited for stocks and ETFs.

-These are what is to be considered the most important factors to consider before copy trading – and questions you must also answer in general, before defining your trading and investing strategy.
+These are what are to be considered the most important factors to consider before copy trading – and questions you must also answer in general, before defining your trading and investing strategy.

 Below we will highlight some of the most attractive and popular financial instruments which can be utilized when copy trading:

 Foreign exchange, also known as Forex, is an incredibly popular sector for both traders and those who would like to copy trade successful forex trader's portfolios.